mpv-player/mpv/DOCS/man/en/vo.rst

         Turns off hardware acceleration.
 Try this option if you have display problems.

-corevideo (Mac OS X 10.4 or 10.3.9 with QuickTime 7)
+corevideo (Mac OS X 10.6 and later)
-    Mac OS X CoreVideo video output driver
+    Mac OS X CoreVideo video output driver.
+Uses the CoreVideo APIs to fill PixelBuffers and generate OpenGL textures from them (useful as a fallback for vo_gl_).

-    device_id=<number>
-        Choose the display device to use for fullscreen or set it to -1 to always use the same screen the video window is on (default: -1 - auto).
-    shared_buffer
-        Write output to a shared memory buffer instead of displaying it and try to open an existing NSConnection for communication with a GUI. buffer_name=<name>
-        Name of the shared buffer created with shm_open as well as the name of the NSConnection MPlayer will try to open (default: "mplayerosx").
-        Setting buffer_name implicitly enables shared_buffer.
+.. _vo_gl:
 gl
     OpenGL video output driver, simple version.
 Video size must be smaller than the maximum texture size of your OpenGL implementation.
 Intended to